 Wintertime is considerably harder on the average person.
 Not only is the weather colder but there are also slippery conditions right outside your front door, making it a challenge to get out of the house.
 At Harbourview Therapy, we don’t believe that Winter should hold you back from going out and staying active.

-The Right Footwear Prevents The Need For Injury Recovery and Physiotherapy
+During Winter The Right Footwear Prevents The Need For Injury Recovery and Physiotherapy

 Staying safe when walking outside means choosing the right footwear.
 If you live in Winnipeg or anywhere in Manitoba, you know that winter means snow and ice covering the ground.
 Before you step out, you need to put your best foot forward!